-Field Description

-Recent Activity A time-stamped list of device-related events

-Domain Enrollment

-Clock sync status The status of the device's clock synchronization with its master clock

-Device Info

-Location Editable free text field

-Description Editable free text field

-Field Description Comments Editable free text field Embedded Controller Policy These fields are only present when enabled in the module configuration.
-Configuration of This Device Prevent: A local controller (such as a front panel) can query device settings, but not change them.
+Field Description Recent Activity A time-stamped list of device-related events Domain Enrollment Clock sync status The status of the device's clock synchronization with its master clock Device Info Location Editable free text field Description Editable free text field Comments Editable free text field Dante SMPTE/AES67 Sessions Details of any SMPTE ST 2110-30 or AES67 RTP sessions configured on the device Controller Permissions These fields are only present when enabled in the module configuration.
+Config of This Device Prevent: A local controller (such as a front panel) can query device settings, but not change them.
 Allow: A local controller can query and make changes to device settings.
-Dante Network Role Operator: Remote controllers (such as Dante Controller) can query and make changes to device settings.
-Guest: Remote controllers can only query device settings.
+Dante Network Role Media Control: Remote controllers (such as Dante Controller) can query and make changes to device settings.
+Read Only: Remote controllers can only query device settings.
 None: Remote controllers cannot query or change device settings.